Find out how to pay in Brazil and which payment methods Brazilians prefer

 The dollar is not legal tender in Brazil, but you can use it for tipping or for buying items at some tourist locations.

 Tips for a tourist on how to pay in Brazil:

 - Find out the mid-market rate by using an online currency converter before you exchange your money.
 This way you’ll avoid poor exchange rates, often offered at airports and hotels.

 - Don’t count much on ATMs, as many of them don’t accept foreign cards.
 And even if you’ll manage to find the one that does, your bank will probably charge you a huge fee for international withdrawal.

 - Traveler’s cheques are not accepted as a form of direct payment in Brazil.

 - Contact your bank before going to Brazil.
 Maybe your bank has some special offers for travelers to this country.
 There are also some international banks, operating in Brazil, like Santander, Citibank, BNP Paribas, Mizuho, etc., which may simplify your financing on a trip.

 - Credit and debit cards of all the major global networks are accepted in Brazil.
 Many POS terminals in the country can handle contactless payments, as well.
 However, keep in mind that small stores and cafes in Brazil not always accept card payments, so you’ll need some cash anyway.

 - To avoid hidden fees while abroad, it is better to disable Dynamic Currency Conversion.

-- Apple Pay, Google Pay and Samsung Pay are ready for you to use them in Brazil.
+- Apple Pay, Google Pay, and Samsung Pay are ready for you to use in Brazil.